 2. Onya Life Reusable Bread Bags

 A reusable alternative to disposable plastic bread bags, the Onya Life Reusable Bread Bags are perfect for storing homemade bread and bakery buys.
 They're sustainable and 100% recyclable, and are designed to carry your fresh bread home from the markets and store you bread in the freezer - up to three months without freezer burn!
 Be sure to take yours with you each time you visit your local bakery.

 3. Life Basics Eco Friendly Vegan Food Wraps - Kitchen Pack

 The Life Basics Eco Friendly Vegan Food Wraps - Kitchen Pack are one of the best sustainable alternatives to traditional disposable plastic cling film.
 You'll save both money and waste as the wraps are completely reusable, made from Cotton, Eucalyptus, Tree Gum and Jojoba and designed to neatly cover and mold around bowls and snacks.
 These biodegradable wraps can be hand washed in cold water after each use and hung to dry.

 Stasher Sandwich - Clear

 An ideal alternative to flimsy plastic sandwich zip bags, the Stasher Sandwich - Clear are made from 100% pure Platinum Silicone and are great for storing sandwiches and snacks and keeping them fresher for longer, with an airtight and leak-proof lock seal.
-These sturdy, durable bags can easily be labelled with a whiteboard marker and are hand-washable in warm, soapy water.
+These sturdy, durable bags can easily be labelled with a whiteboard marker and are dishwasher safe.

 5. Life Basics Stainless Steel Straws